R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 #### A.3.g Simple script

 The next task is to write a Bash script, **monitoring.sh**.
 We choose to place this script in the `/usr/local/sbin` folder, which conveniently is included in the PATH environment variable of our Linux system.
 (You can check this fact with `printenv PATH`.)
 Thus placed, the script can be executed everywhere without specifying its full path.
+- A non-administrator's PATH does not include the `/sbin` folders.

 Using *everyone's* favorite text editor,
 > vi /usr/local/sbin/monitoring.sh (†)